-The U.S. Department of the Treasury’s Office of Financial Crimes Enforcement Network (FinCEN) has issued for the first time a list of priorities for Anti-Money Laundering and Countering the Financing of Terrorism (AML/CTF Priorities).
+The US Department of the Treasury’s Office of Financial Crimes Enforcement Network (FinCEN) has issued for the first time a list of priorities for Anti-Money Laundering and Countering the Financing of Terrorism (AML/CFT Priorities).

-FinCEN issued these guidelines on 30th June 2021 under the Bank Secrecy Act (BSA) Section 5318(h)(4)(A) in order to address a number of new and long-standing threats facing the US national security and financial system.
-These threats include attempts to exploit or circumvent legal, regulatory, supervisory, or enforcement vulnerabilities in the U.S. financial system.
+FinCEN issued these guidelines on 30th June 2021 under the Bank Secrecy Act (BSA) Section 5318(h)(4)(A) in order to address several new and long-standing threats facing the US national security and financial system.
+These threats include attempts to exploit or circumvent the US financial system’s legal, regulatory, supervisory, or enforcement vulnerabilities.

 These guidelines aim to help the BSA-covered financial institutions (FIs) in their efforts to comply with the set AML/CFT policies.
-Although these Priorities may not apply to all organizations, institutions are obliged to comply with those related to their operations.
+Although these Priorities may not apply to all organizations, institutions must comply with those related to their operations.

 The 8 Priorities addressed in this list include:

-Bribery and misappropriation of public funds, among other forms of corruption, are considered a threat to the US national security and financial system.
+Bribery and misappropriation of public funds, among other forms of corruption, threaten the US national security and financial system.
 Typically, such actions degrade the rule of law, deprive innocent citizens of their fundamental human rights, and undermine democratic institutions.

 In fact, according to the National Security Study Memorandum issued by President J. Biden on 3rd June 2021, corruption causes laundering of approximately 2- 5% of the world’s GDP.

-To combat corruption, FinCEN issued advisories on human rights abuses facilitated by corrupt foreign political figures and their financial promoters with respect to South Sudan, Venezuela, and Nicaragua.
+FinCEN issued advisories on human rights abuses facilitated by corrupt foreign political figures and their financial promoters concerning South Sudan, Venezuela, and Nicaragua to combat corruption.

-Here, FinCEN requires all covered financial institutions to consult the advisories regarding corrupt foreign entities and human rights abuse.
+FinCEN requires all covered financial institutions to consult advisories regarding corrupt foreign entities and human rights abuse.

 The guidelines also require these financial institutions to reconsider their particular AML/CFT policies and increase the robustness of programs related to high-profile foreign political figures.

-FinCEN describes cybercrime as illegal activities involving the use of computers, computer networks, or any other digital devices.
+FinCEN describes cybercrime as illegal activities involving computers, computer networks, or other digital devices.

 These crimes target the confidential information of specific institutions, threatening the national security and financial system.
 For this reason, FinCEN has issued advisories warning addressed institutions of the predominant cybercrime frauds, which include illegal use of convertible virtual currencies (CVCs), ransomware attacks, and FinCrime, to mention a few.

-FinCEN also urges institutions to be vigilant in sharing information on any suspected cybercrime activities.
+FinCEN also urges institutions to be vigilant in sharing information on suspected cybercrime activities.

 3. Terrorist Financing